gnayuy/flybrainaligner/README.md

 # flybrainaligner

-flybrainaligner is developed for aligning fly brains
+This repo collects the related software and pipelines developed for aligning fly brains.

 ## Install